shrutipahuja/Notes/README.md

 It will ask for a base directory, normally AndroidStudioProjects, you can change it to your preference.

 After this the Notes app can be built.

+(To create a new database of notes, simply change the database name and table name in the NotesDatabase class.
+Uninstalling and installing the application will also delete the database.)